Huerte/Gitomation/Inspirational_Quote.md

 ### "It's better to stand by someone's side than by yourself." - Jack London
 ### "Everything flows, nothing stands still." - Heraclitus
 ### "The greatest miracle is to be alive." - Thich Nhat Hanh
+### "Just do what must be done.
+This may not be happiness but it is greatness." - George Bernard Shaw